pmeeny/CI-MS4-LoveRugby/README.md

 - Django (https://www.djangoproject.com/)
     - Django is the framework used in this project
     - The Django templating language was used to render pages
-    - The Django unit test librarywas used for unit tests (https://docs.djangoproject.com/en/3.2/topics/testing/overview/)
+    - The Django unit test library was used for unit tests (https://docs.djangoproject.com/en/3.2/topics/testing/overview/)
 - Python v3.9 (https://www.python.org/)
     - Python was used for server side coding on the project, a number of libraries were also used(The requirements.txt file contains this list):
       - asgiref==3.4.1 (Support for Python asynchronous web apps and servers to communicate with each other)
       - boto3==1.18.47 (Python SDK for AWS)
       - botocore==1.21.47 (Python SDK for AWS)
-      - dj-database-url==0.5.0 (Support for DATABASE_URL enviroment variable)
+      - dj-database-url==0.5.0 (Support for DATABASE_URL environment variable)
       - Django==3.2.7 (Web framework)
-      - django-allauth==0.41.0 (Web framework authetication)
+      - django-allauth==0.41.0 (Web framework authentication)
       - django-countries==7.2.1 (ISO 3166 countries list)
       - django-crispy-forms==1.12.0 (Django rendering of forms)
       - django-storages==1.11.1 (Django storage backend for AWS S3)